Neuroendocrine & Carcinoid Tumors

-NETs are slow growing tumors that begin in neuroendocrine cells.
-These cells have two interesting qualities.
-They have nerve-cell traits and they create hormones.
-NETs tend to develop over many years and may be hard to diagnose.
+Neuroendocrine tumors (NETs) are slow-growing tumors that begin in neuroendocrine cells.
+These cells have 2 interesting qualities.
+They have nerve-cell traits, and they can create hormones.
+Most NETs tend to develop over many years and may be hard to diagnose.

 Types of NETs

-Pheochromocytoma: a rare NET tumor that can develop in the adrenal gland or other parts of the body.
-They produce too much of the “fight-or-flight” hormones (like adrenaline), causing high blood pressure.
+- Pheochromocytoma: A rare NET that can develop in the adrenal gland or other parts of the body.
+They produce too many of the “fight-or-flight” hormones (like adrenaline), causing high blood pressure.

-The risks that cause NETs are unknown.
-Some of the risks may be:
+Environmental risks that can cause NETs are currently unknown.
+Some risk factors may include: